The STAR Teams Model

 Developing a teamwork concept involves bringing together ideas and insights to inform and shape the concept.
-Here we explain the ideas which shaped the STAR team model, using three distinct strands of teamwork theory.
+Here we explain the ideas which shaped our STAR teams model, using three distinct strands of teamwork theory.
 Briefly introduced in our teamwork theories article, these were:

-How do these teamwork concepts fit with the STAR team model?
+But how do the three teamwork concepts inform and fit within the STAR teams model?

 Team development theories, such as Tuckman’s group development stages, recognise that teams develop through different stages.
 This provides a progression from initial formation through to performance.
-Whilst they give a useful understanding of different team requirements at different times, there are a number of questions that aren’t particularly well answered by the models.
+Whilst this approach gives a useful understanding of different team requirements at different times, there are a number of questions that aren’t particularly well answered by such models.
 For example:

 Group stages theory doesn’t explicitly answer these questions.
 To do so, and thus to build a more robust teamwork concept, ideas about team leadership and outside factors need to be introduced.

 Other models recognise different functions of leadership.
-One well known example is John Adair’s action centred leadership, which emphasizes leaders placing a focus on the task, team and the individual.
+One well known example is John Adair’s Action-Centred Leadership, which emphasizes that leaders focus on the task, the team and/or the individual.
 The balance of focus will vary from situation to situation.